Find Your Perfect School

 (On-Campus) AAS in Fire Service Operations

-As a fire inspector, your tasks include inspecting buildings for fire hazards and enforcement of local and state laws or investigation and gathering facts to determine what caused fires and explosions.
+As a fire inspector, your tasks include inspecting buildings for fire hazards and enforcement of local and state laws or investigating and gathering facts to determine what caused fires and explosions.
 This program targets college students interested in emergency and fire service careers but is not employed by one yet.

 As a fire investigator, you’ll be trained to locate and report hazardous conditions and fire code violations in buildings, such as accumulations of combustible material, defective electrical wiring, and non-functional fire exits.
 You’ll be tasked to present fire code requirements and fire prevention information to all authorities, including property owners, attorneys, engineers, real estate developers, and the general public.

 As part of your job, you need to provide property owners with information about the corrective measures required to bring their properties into compliance with applicable fire codes, laws, regulations, and standards.
 You should also provide detailed reports detailing fire inspections, fire code violations, and recommendations for corrective action.
-All these job roles and tasks can be made possible to acquire an education at the City Colleges of Chicago.
+All these job roles and tasks can make possible to acquire an education at the City Colleges of Chicago.

 - Automotive Maintenance